NatLabRockies/AdaptiveComputing/tutorials/example_read_file/driver_read_file.md

 <div class="jumbotron text-left"><b>

-This tutorial describes how to use AC to do Bayesian Optimization (Efficient Global Optimization EGO method) for optimal parameter selection for a function with mixed data types (continuous and discrete varaibles)
+This tutorial describes how to use AC to do Bayesian Optimization (Efficient Global Optimization EGO method) for optimal parameter selection when some of the objective function evaluations have been precomputed and stored in a .csv file.
 <div>

 Kevin Griffin